What Are Barefoot Shoes? The Truth About Natural Footwear

 | Best For | Natural foot movement, running, hiking, everyday wear |

-Barefoot, Minimalist, and Zero-Drop Shoes: What’s the Difference?
+Barefoot, Minimalist, Wide-Toe and Zero-Drop Shoes: What’s the Difference?

 Quick Check: Is It Truly a Barefoot Shoe?

-Before buying, make sure the shoe has all three:
+Before buying, ensure the shoe has the following characteristics:

 Benefits of Barefoot Shoes